GiovanniASBF/GiovanniASBF/README.md

 I'm a Computer Scientist and current Software Engineering student at 42 São Paulo.

 * 🌱 Currently focused on the 42SP core curriculum (C, C++, Software Architecture).
-* ☕ Fueled by Java, passionate about Open Source, and an enthusiast of X-Men & One Piece.
+* ☕ Fueled by Java, passionate about Open Source, and an enthusiast of Geek Culture.
 * 🚀 Actively seeking opportunities to grow as a developer in the global market.
-* 🇧🇷 Based in São Paulo. | 💬 Fluent in Portuguese (Native) and English.
+* 🇧🇷 Based in São Paulo.

 ---